-When Lydia and Simon Maonde, Zambian teachers, retired from their long careers in Education, they took up a new life as farmers in the Lilayi community near Lusaka, Zambia's capital.
-The need for a school for the children of the farm workers was apparent and so, in 1994, Mrs. Maonde began to teach 5 pre-schoolers in the Maonde home.
-Word spread in the community of how well these children were being taught, and parents and guardians soon brought others to learn.
-The 3 Maonde sons and 1 daughter had grown and moved on with their lives, leaving their small bedrooms to become the school classrooms in the house.
+When Lydia and Simon Maonde, Zambian teachers, now deceased, retired after long careers in Education, they began a new life as farmers in the Lilayi community near Lusaka, Zambia's capital.
+The children of the farm workers needed a school close to home, and so, in 1994, Mrs. Maonde began to teach 5 pre-schoolers in the Maonde home.
+Parents/guardians soon brought others, having heard how well the children were being taught.
+The Maonde sons and daughter had grown and moved on with their lives, leaving their small bedrooms to become the classrooms in the house.

-By 2005 there were about 200 children coming, in morning and afternoon shifts, to be pupils at this new Twitti School.
-The name Twitti was chosen since the word "twitti" means the smallest twig, a symbol for these tiny children who were becoming part of the great tree of education.
+By 2005 there were about 200 children coming each day, in morning and afternoon shifts, to be pupils at this new Twitti School.
+The name Twitti is from the word for 'the smallest twig', a symbol for these tiny children who were becoming part of the great tree of education.
 When this 'school in the house' was reaching its physical limits, an amazing re-connection occurred.
-Mr. and Mrs Maonde, by means of the internet, began to correspond with three Canadians who had worked with them at Namwala Secondary School in Southern Province more than thirty-five years earlier.
+Mr. and Mrs. Maonde began to correspond with three Canadians who had worked with them at Namwala Secondary School in Southern Province more than thirty-five years earlier.
 Mr. Maonde requested their help in financing the construction of a 'real' school.

-Former CUSO volunteer teachers, Patrick and Shelley O'Callaghan in British Columbia, and Patricia (Brown) Ellsworth in New Brunswick, committed their help to their former Headmaster and his wife in building a school, an enduring legacy for the Lilayi community.
+Former CUSO volunteer teachers, Patrick (now deceased) and Shelley O'Callaghan in British Columbia, and Patricia (Brown) Ellsworth in New Brunswick, committed their help to their former Headmaster and his wife in building a school, an enduring legacy for the Lilayi community.
 In 2006 the Friends For Zambia Society, a Canadian NGO, was established and fund-raising began.
-By 2009 the first 4-classroom building was in use and each year more facilities were added - until 2012 when Twitti Primary School was complete.
+By 2009 the first 4-classroom building was in use and each year more facilities were added.
+In July 2012 Twitti Primary School became a "real school".
+Join with the children, the teachers, the parents and the whole community to explore life at Twitti Primary School on this Friends for Zambia website.

 Shelley O'Callaghan shelley.oc@icloud.com